-1. The Masonic Million Fund Commemorative Jewel – This is an individually worn breast jewel and is the smallest of the three measuring around 3.5cm (diameter of the wreath).
+- The Masonic Million Fund Commemorative Jewel – This is an individually worn breast jewel and is the smallest of the three measuring around 3.5cm (diameter of the wreath).
 It is suspended on a dark blue ribbon.
-10 guineas (£30.51 as of 2017) or more purchased a silver one, 100 guineas (£3051 as of 2017) or more purchased a gold one.
-Sadly we have no examples of this within Preston Guild Lodge, as they were the property of individual Masons.
+10 guineas or more purchased a silver one, 100 guineas or more purchased a gold one.
+Sadly, we have no examples of this within Preston Guild Lodge, as they were the property of individual Masons.

 The Supplementary List Panel records 97 Lodges (25 of which had already appeared within “The Freemason” publication).
 The principal question is why they were separated out.
 It is only surmised that these Lodges achieved qualification too late to be engraved into the main list of Hall Stone Lodges, however 25 were close and around the time of the publication entries, and the remainder between the time of the publication and the fund closure.